 - OMIM (Online Mendelian Inheritance in Man)

-- We collaborate with the editors of the Online Mendelian Inheritance in Man (OMIM) database at Johns Hopkins).
+- We collaborate with the editors of the Online Mendelian Inheritance in Man (OMIM) database.
 OMIM is a catalog of human genes and genetic disorders, containing textual information, pictures, and reference information as well as links to NCBI's data resources.

 - We collaborate with the Protein Information Resource (PIR), a public resource of protein informatics based at George Washington University, which hosts the PIRSF database.